YigitCiray/YigitCiray.github.io/about.md

 ### More Information

-I love playing soccer and cooking.
+I love playing soccer⚽ and cooking🍳.

 ### Reach me!